brian6484/CSKnowledge/Backend/JPA/DiffBetweenEntityAndValueType.md

 references.

 ## UML
-You can add stereotype info (markked by double arrows) to differentiate between entity and value types like this
+You can add stereotype info (markked by double arrows) to differentiate between entity and value types like this.
+Composition is marked with the diamond operator.
 ![Screenshot 2023-11-08 142954](https://github.com/brian6484/CSKnowledge/assets/56388433/8e79d30f-2238-463e-a1ae-60f94db1d0cb)